CSS Route Matching

 }

-define an @route rule that associates the name --movie-list with the URL "/movie-list" resolved relative to the style sheet.
+define an @route rule that associates the name --movie-list with the URL "/movies" resolved relative to the style sheet.

 NOTE: The bracing syntax also allows for future expansion if needed.